lkloh/lkloh.github.io/about.md

 Between college and grad school, I was a front-end engineer at Dwellers, an ecommerce company that provided a recurring subscription for commonly used household groceries.
-After failing to compete with several other well-known ecommerce companies, Dwellers became MathCrunch, which provides personalized mathematics tutoring to high school students.
+After figuring out that the ecommerce space was already overcrowded, Dwellers became MathCrunch, which provides personalized mathematics tutoring to high school students.
-I also worked as a contractor for [Edfinity](https://edfinity.com/), which provides some of the problems drives student traffic to MathCrunch.
+I also worked as a contractor for [Edfinity](https://edfinity.com/), which helps drives student traffic to MathCrunch by providing challenge problems for teachers to pass on to their students.
 Sometime after I left, MathCrunch rebranded as [Yup Technologies](https://www.yup.com/), and now offers tutoring in multiple subjects.

-Previously, I studied math and computer science at Stanford University, where I was treasurer for the [Singaporeans at Stanford Society](https://sas.stanford.edu/).
+Previously, I studied math and computer science at Stanford University, where I was the treasurer for the [Singaporeans at Stanford Society](https://sas.stanford.edu/).

-And before that, I attended [NUS High School](http://www.nushigh.edu.sg/), where I could really have used Yup if it had existed then.
+And before that, I attended [NUS High School](http://www.nushigh.edu.sg/), where I could really have used Yup if it had existed back then.